HannahG96/ENA_functions-Hannah/README.md

 (1) functions to analyse ecological networks on the basis of cycling analysis, canonical trophic aggregation and information/attribute indices.

-(2) functions to visualize analysis outputs (Lindeman Spine, Trophic Transfer Efficiency Pyramid, Barplots of indices) and networks.
+(2) functions to visualize analysis outputs (Lindeman Spine, Trophic Transfer Efficiency Pyramid, Barplots of Indices) and networks.

 (3) functions to randomize network flows and test for statistical significance of analysis outputs.